Anyone who enjoys keeping backyard chickens is truly fortunate but may be confused about chicken breeds.

 Scientists also created hybrid egg layers capable of producing upwards of 300 eggs a year.
 Among the best-known laying hybrids are California Whites, a Leghorn based white egg layer, and the ISA Brown, a complex hybrid that is an amazingly efficient producer of brown eggs.

 Hybridization is often not as simple as crossing one breed with another.
-Sometimes complex series of matings over multiple generations are required to develop sophisticated highly productive birds.
+Developing sophisticated, highly productive birds often requires a complex series of matings spanning multiple generations.

 How About Crossbreeds of Chickens